 The Ground-water and Pesticide Strategy Committee (GPSC) has developed the generic State Management Plan for Pesticides in Ground Water for the State of Wyoming (SMP) (Wyoming Ground-water and Pesticides Strategy Committee, 1999).
-The SMP is required by the U.S. Environmental Protection Agency (EPA) in order for organizations and individuals to continue using certain pesticides in Wyoming.
-The SMP includes information relating to organizations and individuals involved with the implementation of the SMP, methods of preventing ground-water contamination, ground-water monitoring, and what the responses will be if pesticides are detected in ground water.
+The SMP is required by the U.S. Environmental Protection Agency (EPA) in order for individuals and organizations to continue using certain pesticides in Wyoming.
+The SMP includes information relating to individuals and organizations involved with the implementation of the SMP, methods of preventing ground-water contamination, ground-water monitoring, and what the responses will be if pesticides are detected in ground water.